-Actions like reducing duplicated code, simplifying complex functions, and extracting common variables and functions don’t add direct business value, but they do allow software development to go smoothly.
+Actions like reducing duplicated code, simplifying complex functions, and extracting common variables and functions don't add direct business value, but they do allow software development processes to go smoothly.

 9. Maintain staging and production environments

 A staging environment is supposed to be as close to your production code as possible, so you can test features before making them available to users.
-This is an additional step in the development process, and it makes releasing new features a longer process.
+This is an additional step in the software development lifecycle, and it makes releasing new features a longer process.
 With that in mind, why is it a good idea?

 Staging is a place where you catch bugs or issues, before they get to the production environment and do true damage to your app.
 Unit tests alone aren’t enough to catch potential problems, because you can’t test integrations.